parzh/retryable/README.md

         // retry limit is respected
         return reject("Retry limit reached!");

-    // Here: retry limit is not reached or ignored if (SHOULD_RETRY_IMMEDIATELY)
+    // otherwise: retry limit is not reached or ignored

+    if (SHOULD_RETRY_IMMEDIATELY)
       // retrying immediately
       retry();